Insurance Plans and Tax Deductions

 Fees for ASD assessments are comparable with other psychologists in the province.
 Fees vary depending on the individual client, age and type of assessment required.

-We prefer to have fees paid by debit or etransfer.
+We prefer to have fees paid by debit or VISA/MasterCard.
 Cheques are accepted.
-Payment may also be made by VISA/MasterCard.
+You may also pay by e-transfer.
 Fees are usually paid in two installments.
 The first payment is made at the first session and the second at the last session.
 Please discuss the best arrangement for payment with the psychologist.